General Questions About Find A Grave

 A photo request is tied to the photo volunteer program.
 If you would like to request a headstone photo of a memorial, just go to the memorial on Find A Grave.
 Click on the 'Request A Photo' button.
 This will bring up a new screen allowing you to add any notes that may help the photo volunteer locate the grave location within the cemetery.
 You can also decide if you would like your email to be included in the email sent to photo volunteers.
 Then click the 'Submit Photo Request' button.
 Your request will be emailed to the 10 photo volunteers who live closest to the cemetery.
 Depending on the cemetery location and the number of volunteers in the area, it may take a few weeks or even longer for the photo request to be fulfilled.
 NOTE: If the memorial record does not have specific information regarding the grave's plot/location in the cemetery, please contact the cemetery office (if one is listed) to obtain the plot location and add it to your email.
 Many cemetery offices will only provide that information to relatives of the deceased and will not assist photo volunteers with finding the grave's location.

 When you receive an email request for a photo you should follow the link in the email and log in to Findagrave.
 If you are willing to take the photo and the request is still "open" (meaning no one else has claimed it) then click 'claim' next to the interment's name on the photo request page.
 Do this before you go to the cemetery.
 You can get to this page a few different ways: follow the link in the photo request email that you receive, search for the cemetery and then click on the photo requests for that cemetery which are listed on the main cemetery page, or search by the zip code that you signed up for in your 'Contributor Tools'.
 Once you click on claim, you will have 14 days to upload the photo or the request will default back to "open".
 When you upload the photo, please do so by clicking on the fulfill button, which is next to the claim button.
 Find A Grave will know that the photo request has been filled and will email the member who requested the photo stating that it has been fulfilled.
-If a photo request has already been claimed, you may still go to the cemetery and take the photo; however, please do not upload it unless and until after the claim has expired.
-This gives the initial claimant the chance to fulfill the request within the allowed 14-day period.
+If a photo request has already been claimed, you may still go to the cemetery and take the photo; however, you will not receive photo volunteer credit for photo requests which you did not claim.
+Members have 14 days to fulfill a photo request after which another member may claim and fulfill the photo request.
 [Top]

 Do I need a separate login for the main site and the discussion forums?